GeotrekCE/Geotrek-admin/README.rst

 DEVELOPMENT
 ===========

-In order to run a development instance :
+For code contributors only : in order to run a development instance :

 ::